 Complex Functions Practice Quiz with a Step-by-Step Interactive Lesson

-Use the quiz at the top of the page to practice complex functions and core complex analysis ideas with the most important definitions and tests: complex numbers \(z=x+iy\) and complex conjugate \(\overline{z}\), modulus \(|z|\) and argument \(\arg z\), Euler’s formula \(e^{i\theta}=\cos\theta+i\sin\theta\) and polar form \(z=re^{i\theta}\), analytic / holomorphic functions and the Cauchy–Riemann equations, entire functions (holomorphic on \(\mathbb{C}\)), complex exponentials and mappings like \(w=e^z\) and \(w=\tfrac{1}{z}\), singularities (removable, poles, essential), Laurent series intuition, residues and quick residue computations, and basic contour integrals such as \(\oint z^n\,dz\).
+Use the question set below to practice complex functions and core complex analysis ideas with the most important definitions and tests: complex numbers \(z=x+iy\) and complex conjugate \(\overline{z}\), modulus \(|z|\) and argument \(\arg z\), Euler's formula \(e^{i\theta}=\cos\theta+i\sin\theta\) and polar form \(z=re^{i\theta}\), analytic / holomorphic functions and the Cauchy-Riemann equations, entire functions (holomorphic on \(\mathbb{C}\)), complex exponentials and mappings like \(w=e^z\) and \(w=\tfrac{1}{z}\), singularities (removable, poles, essential), Laurent series intuition, residues and quick residue computations, and basic contour integrals such as \(\oint z^n\,dz\).
 If you want a refresher, click Start lesson to open a step-by-step guide with worked examples and quick checks.

 How this complex functions practice works